-HIST-029 The American World Until 1865: Creating A "New World" America
+The American World Until 1865: HIST-029 Creating A "New World" America

-(This course replaces HIST-036) An introduction to the early history of America as a developmental, trans-hemispheric emergence of diverse peoples and cultures globally situated.
+An introduction to the early history of America as a developmental, trans-hemispheric emergence of diverse peoples and cultures globally situated.
 Students will consider the gradually evolving "First New Nation" status of the U.S., attending to patterns, periods and topical themes prominent in its "nationalizing" experience as conditioned by regional and international realities.
 The American story has been epochal in its making--epochal in human promise and peril, including the stock of societies recreated and destroyed.
 The "United States," as a nation now familiar, has historically been cause, consequence, and principal legatee of this transformative dynamic.
 The completion of HIST-029 partially satisfies the U.S. History, Constitution and American Ideals CSU requirements.
 May not be repeated.
 SC